Casino Dealer

 How often do you actually find duplicate or missing cards when you fan out a new deck?
 I've seen dealers do this hundreds, maybe thousands of times, and I've never seen a defective one.

-Asked by timmmay about 12 years ago
+Asked by timmmay over 12 years ago

 Only once in thousands of times I've had one discrepancy.
 On the back of a single card, I noticed a black dot.
 It was replaced.
 But never any missing or defective/duplicate cards.